 Ensuring safe evacuation

 Emergency lighting must operate during power failures and guide occupants to exits.
 Servicing checks battery life, illumination levels, and positioning.
+Failures in emergency lighting are a serious compliance issue and a common reason for legal enforcement.

 Supporting evacuation planning